 It is important to consider that it takes about 15 mins to write each peer review.
 At Lattice, we suggest no more than 2-3 peer reviewers per reviewee as best practice.

 When you're configuring your review cycle, on the Review settings page, you can set a limit for the number of peer reviewers employees or managers can nominate.

 Note: this is not a limit on how many times any one person can be nominated as a peer reviewer.
-We want to avoid scenarios where people are forced to provide peer reviews about colleagues despite not being the best qualified to offer that feedback.
+Capping the number of times an individual can be nominated would result in a recency bias that favors the first reviewees/manager to nominate peers (and could result in a review where people are forced to write peer reviews that they're not best qualified for - just because they were nominated first).

 Step 2: Consider allowing peer reviewers to decline writing an approved peer review